 Because this is an all-through school, the results picture is best read in three layers: Key Stage 2 outcomes (end of primary), GCSE outcomes, and A-level outcomes.

-At GCSE level, the school’s Attainment 8 score is 47.7 and Progress 8 is +0.43, indicating above-average progress from students’ starting points.
-In the FindMySchool GCSE ranking (based on official data), the school is ranked 1,884th in England and 2nd locally (Prenton), again sitting in line with the middle 35% of schools in England (25th to 60th percentile).
+At GCSE level, the school’s Attainment 8 score is 50.5 and Progress 8 is +0.43, indicating above-average progress from students’ starting points.
+In the FindMySchool GCSE ranking (based on official data), the school is ranked 1,579th of 3,895 schools in England for academic outcomes, with an overall GCSE rank of 1,613th and a local rank of 3rd in Prenton.

-In the FindMySchool A-level ranking (based on official data), the sixth form is ranked 1,683rd in England and 4th locally (Prenton).
-This places it below England average overall (bottom 40%).
+In the FindMySchool A-level ranking (based on official data), the sixth form is ranked 1,418th of 2,549 schools in England for academic outcomes, with an overall sixth-form rank of 1,417th.
+Locally, it ranks 3rd in Prenton.

 The practical implication is that families considering sixth form should treat it as a distinct decision rather than assuming it mirrors the junior and GCSE picture.
 The school can still be a strong fit for the right student, but the published figures suggest outcomes are more mixed at post-16 than earlier phases.